hferrone/FirebaseDebugger/README.md

 ### Setup

-Almost all of the setup for this tool is done programmatically, so the only thing you're responsible for is going to Tools > FBDebugger and clicking Setup...
+Almost all of the setup for this tool is done programmatically, so the only thing you're responsible for is going to <b>Tools > FBDebugger > Setup</b>

 ![Basic Setup](https://user-images.githubusercontent.com/8218795/37569699-6214c5be-2ae6-11e8-829e-99980a40eae7.png)

-...and assigning your <i>GoogleService-Info.plist</i> to the Firebase Manager GameObject in the Inspector.
+And assigning your <i>GoogleService-Info.plist</i> to the <b>Firebase Manager</b> GameObject in the Inspector.

 ![Setting GoogleService-Info.plist](https://user-images.githubusercontent.com/8218795/37569738-e6417508-2ae6-11e8-87f2-3b411d657372.png)

-The setup menu item will only be active if Unity is NOT in Play Mode, and the setup hasn't already been completed.
+The setup menu item will only be active if Unity is <b>NOT</b> in Play Mode, and the setup hasn't already been completed.
 I've done my best to create a sort of setup 'happy-path', so if you try and do anything out of order or in the wrong editor mode don't worry, there will be message dialogs to guide you back on track.

 ![Editor Display Messages](https://user-images.githubusercontent.com/8218795/37569700-6860128e-2ae6-11e8-8c2f-42846a138c79.png)

 I wanted to make this as intuitive and easy as possible, so that's really all the setup there is.